'Meaningless' FDA Certificates Are Used To Tout Dubious Face Masks

 When the COVID-19 pandemic left facilities scrambling for surgical masks, new manufacturers stepped up to meet demand and turn a profit.
 But the mix of first-time manufacturers and first-time buyers has led to confusion and concerns about quality.

-Many sellers are touting FDA certificates of registration as evidence their masks can be trusted, say people who work in the health care supply chain.
+Many sellers are touting FDA certificates of registration as evidence their masks can be trusted, said people who work in the health care supply chain.
 They usually include an FDA logo and, often, a cartoon eagle.
 The certificates are particularly popular with companies in China.

 But the certificates are meaningless.